superlinked/VectorHub/docs/articles/why_do_not_need_re-ranking.md

 takes up a lot of computing power and slows things down, especially when working with large datasets.

-[Now, imagine if your search infrastructure was smarter even before you hit the database.
+Now, imagine if your search infrastructure was smarter even before you hit the database.
 The key idea here is that with Superlinked, your search system can understand what you want and adjust accordingly.
 This reduces the need for re-ranking altogether.
 Superlinked improves search results by embedding multiple signals directly into the search index.
-This makes the results more relevant, faster, and more efficient, all without the need for extra steps.]{.mark}
+This makes the results more relevant, faster, and more efficient, all without the need for extra steps.

 This article discusses how Superlinked eliminates the need for re-ranking by embedding multiple signals directly into unified vector